Las Vegas to get new immersive entertainment venue

 Illuminarium Experiences, an experiential entertainment brand, announced at CES 2021 that it has partnered with Osaka-based Panasonic to launch technology-driven custom entertainment venues, including one planned in Las Vegas.

-Illuminarium Experiences, an experiential entertainment brand, has partnered with Osaka-based Panasonic to launch technology-driven custom entertainment venues.
+Illuminarium Experiences, an experiential entertainment brand, has partnered with Osaka-based Panasonic to launch technology-driven custom entertainment venues able to transport viewers to faraway lands.

-The first three 30,000-square-foot venues are set to open in Atlanta, Miami and Las Vegas, according to a Monday news release from Panasonic.
+One of the first three 30,000-square-foot venues is set to open inside the Area15 entertainment complex in Las Vegas in the summer of 2022.
+Two more will launch in Atlanta and Miami, according to a Monday news release from Panasonic.

+A spokesperson for Illuminarium declined to offer more details on the impending Las Vegas venue.

-The first venue, “WILD: The World’s First Virtual Safari,” is set to open in mid-2021 in Atlanta, and will take viewers on a journey where they can view African animals in their natural habitats.
+The first venue is set to open in mid-2021 in Atlanta.
+“Wild: The World’s First Virtual Safari” uses Panasonic 4K laser projection technology to take viewers on a simulated journey where they can view African animals in their natural habitats.
 Illuminarium expects to have 25 to 30 venues open within the next five years.

 The 360-degree immersive experiential entertainment centers “will provide visitors with communal, connective entertainment meant to be enjoyed as a shared human experience,” according to Panasonic.